Painting With

 Painting With is the tenth studio album by American experimental pop band Animal Collective, released on February 19, 2016.
 The album is a follow-up to Centipede Hz (2012), and features contributions from John Cale and Colin Stetson.
 It peaked at No. 46 on the Billboard 200.
 Three singles were issued: "FloriDada" (2015), "Lying in the Grass", and "Golden Gal" (both 2016).
 A companion EP, The Painters, was released the following year.

 For Painting With, the band's line-up consists of Avey Tare (David Portner), Panda Bear (Noah Lennox), and Geologist (Brian Weitz), the same trio which participated for Merriweather Post Pavilion (2009).
-Deakin (Josh Dibb), who had rejoined the band in November 2010 for Centipede Hz, and toured with them from 2011 to 2013, is absent.
+Deakin (Josh Dibb), who had regrouped into the collective in November 2010 for Centipede Hz, and toured with them from 2011 to 2013, is absent opting to focus on finishing his solo debut Sleep Cycle (2016).